 How Children Learn and Grow with Music on the Playground

-Musical play is an important part of a child's development.
+Music play is an important part of a child's development.
 From banging on a toy xylophone as a toddler to playing with child-sized musical instruments a few years later, children need the opportunity to explore music on their own terms.
 Playground equipment that incorporates music can help children learn about music while also improving their memory and motor skills.

 Playground Music Boosts Creativity and Brain Power

 Children who play with musical instruments develop greater creative thinking abilities.
 This play also improves children's working memory and fine motor skills.
 Children who learn music in a formal setting show greater math, reading, and language skills.
-Music, whether in formal instruction or informal play, helps children develop mentally.
+Music, whether informal instruction or informal play, helps children develop mentally.

 Add a Musical Garden to Your Play Area